barsoom/attr_extras/README.md

 `method_object :fooable?, :foo`<br>
 Defines a `.fooable?` class method that takes one argument (`:foo`) and delegates to an instance method that can access `foo` as a private reader, useful for [method objects](http://refactoring.com/catalog/replaceMethodWithMethodObject.html).
 The `[]` notation for hash arguments is also supported.

+You don't have to specify readers if you don't want them: `method_object :fooable?` is also valid.

 `attr_id_query :foo?, :bar?`<br>
 Defines query methods like `foo?`, which is true iff `foo_id` is truthy.
 Goes well with Active Record.